 Hierarchies also facilitate the appropriation of information.
 If a highly motivated and creative employee joins a company, that person will likely come up with many new initiatives.
 Some people may be tempted to claim his or her ideas as their own.
 It’s particularly easy for superiors to do this.
 They can take their subordinates’ ideas without giving them due credit, and sell these ideas to executives higher up in the hierarchy.
 Nobody will ever know where the idea really came from.
 The creative employee may not even know that someone exploited him.

 Why do some managers act like this?
-Maybe (most likely) they feel insecure.
+Maybe (most likely) they feel insecure or threatened.
 Maybe they have Asperger syndrome.
 Maybe they are sociopaths.
 Maybe they have a mental disorder.
 In the end, it does not really matter what motivates the behavior of bad managers.
 The mere fact that such behavior can and does happen is sufficient cause for concern.

 It turns out that a person’s moral character can only be assessed when you give him or her an opportunity to act unethically, either because he’s so powerful that nobody can oppose him, or because nobody else is looking, thereby giving him a chance to do whatever he wants.
 No doubt, there are many good people out there.
 If you have a good boss, that’s good for you.
 But there are also some really bad people in this world — individuals who do tremendous harm to others with little or no consequence to themselves.